tale-toul/OCP4UPIAWS/README.md

 ## Introduction

-This project contains the necesary instructions to deploy an Openshift 4.4 public cluster on AWS using the UPI installation method.
+This project contains the necesary instructions to deploy an Openshift 4 public cluster on AWS using the UPI installation method.

+The procedura has been tested on Openshift 4.4, but should also work in 4.5

 ## Requirements